un3481/ts-misc/README.md

 }
 ```

-The `of` attribute allows you to iterate over object enumerable keys as well, like the following:
+The `of` attribute also allows you to iterate over an object's enumerable keys as well, like the following:

 ```typescript
 import { is } from 'ts-misc'